These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 - In a shallow bowl, whisk the egg whites until frothy.

-- Trim the zucchini ends and cut them into ¼-inch-thick fries, as shown in the video below.
+- Trim the zucchini ends and cut them into ¼-inch-thick fries.
 Pat them dry using paper towels.

 Video